 - Structural guarantee – as a precaution, a structural guarantee should be obtained from the developer and/or building contractors.
 This ensures that in the event of a structural fault (becoming clear after you buy the property) you are able to get compensation.
 A guarantee of this type may be requested by your mortgage company as a condition to the loan.
 A structural defect does not just cover the external mistakes , but also internal problems such as bad plasterwork and decoration.

 - New building insurance – such as the NHBC Buildmark scheme.
-This scheme insures the property for up to 10.
+This scheme provide you with a warranty and insurance protection for your property for up to 10 years.
 In the initial 2 years after completion NHBC provides default action to any problems incurred that are not fixed by the developer.
 After the 2 years have passed you can seek direct rectification of any structural defaults from NHBC for the following 8 years.
+It’s worth noting that these insurance policies are limited to problems caused by the building work carried out by your developer.
+These policies are not the same as the buildings insurance that cover disasters such as flood, fire or subsidence.

-- Easements – the contract should provide for all the necessary easements (rights belonging to the property) including; a right of way over the estate roads until adopted by the local council, a right to drainage, sewerage and water and a right to use all pipes and cables for utility services.
+- Easements –this is the legal term for rights of way over land.
+The purchase contract should provide for all the necessary easements (rights belonging to the property) including; a right of way over the estate roads until adopted by the local council, a right to drainage, sewerage and water and a right to use all pipes and cables for utility services.